 “Life is either a daring adventure or nothing at all.” ~Helen Keller

 However, there’s much to be said about reevaluating yourself and your present situation.
 Sometimes this is all we need to stay in the game.
 I often tell people, I’m not an expert in everything, but I do have experience in a lot of things.
-So armed with knowledge and a little experience-here are five things that can be done to simply your life and keep you in the game.
+So armed with knowledge and a little experience-here are five things that can be done to simplify your life and keep you in the game.

 1) Decide your why!
 What you want AND what you don’t want

-Knowing what you want and you’re half way there, because it is very easy to lose yourself and you won’t always consider what you don’t want your new life to include.
+Knowing what you want and you’re halfway there because it is very easy to lose yourself and you won’t always consider what you don’t want your new life to include.

 I’ve made a list of goals I wish to accomplish so most days I’m reviewing with my list -I know I want to enjoy life.
-I want a successful blog that will have people coming back for more, I want to travel more, and to be self employed.
+I want a successful blog that will have people coming back for more, I want to travel more, and be self-employed.
 Those are some of my goals and that was one of my WHY for relocating.
 I don’t want to spend the rest of my days in procrastination, which is why I decided on my blog.
 It helps me to be more disciplined in my writing.
 I don’t want to be caught up in another 9-5 job without passion, and to have passion for anything, it has to be something you truly enjoy doing.
 Right?

 2) Define just what it is you do want!

 Making a list is great, however, you must be precise in your intentions.
 You can’t say things like “I want a change in scenery,” or “I want a better paying job, “ or “I want to live in another country”.
 Vague assertions about what you want will only focus vague energies on the process of actually attaining them.
-Which brings me back #1-I’m precise in what I want, and why I want them.
+This brings me back to #1-I’m precise in what I want, and why I want them.
 This is where my focus remains.

 3) Check your old habits on the cutting room floor!

 ” When deciding what to take and what not to take.
 Leave your old habits behind.
 A conscious decision has to be made about releasing your old habits.
 People often tell me I look different?
 I always ask different from what?
-I’m not the same person I was five years ago, a year ago or even yesterday.
-Our life experiences change us, during that change we have to relinquish old habits.
+I’m not the same person I was five years ago, a year ago, or even yesterday.
+Our life experiences change us, and during that change, we have to relinquish old habits.
 Any habits that distract from your NEW life should be left on the cutting room floor.